kovidgoyal/calibre/manual/edit.rst

     :alt: The Edit Table of Contents tool, how to change the location an entry points to
     :align: center

-Checking the Book
+Checking the book
 ^^^^^^^^^^^^^^^^^^^^^

-The :guilabel:`Check Book` tool searches your book for problems that could prevent it working as intended on actual reader devices.
-Activate it via :guilabel:`Tools->Check Book`.
+The :guilabel:`Check book` tool searches your book for problems that could prevent it working as intended on actual reader devices.
+Activate it via :guilabel:`Tools->Check book`.

 .. image:: images/check-book.png
-    :alt: The Check Book tool
+    :alt: The Check book tool
     :align: center

 Any problems found are